-Four Embassies Work To Help Paul Whelan, Charged With Spying In Russia
+Four Embassies Work To Help Paul Whelan, Accused Of Spying In Russia

 "British Foreign Secretary Jeremy Hunt said he was extremely worried about Whelan and that the United Kingdom needed to see the case" against him, NPR's Frank Langfitt reports from London.

-It's believed that Whelan also has a Canadian passport.
-Canada's CBC News says that while it has not gotten direct confirmation of his citizenship, it has received a statement from the government's Global Affairs Canada stating, "Consular officials are aware that a Canadian citizen has been arrested in Russia.
+Whelan also is believed to have a Canadian passport.
+Canada's CBC News says that while it has not gotten direct confirmation of his citizenship, it received a statement from the government's Global Affairs Canada saying, "Consular officials are aware that a Canadian citizen has been arrested in Russia.
 Due to the provisions of the Privacy Act, no further information can be disclosed."

 Whelan is being held in Moscow's Lefortovo prison, accused by Russia of trying to steal official secrets.
 His family says Whelan is not a spy — and that he was visiting Russia only to attend a wedding.

 Whelan, 48, lives in Michigan, where he's in charge of global security for automotive components supplier BorgWarner.
-But Russia's Federal Security Service, or FSB, arrested him last Friday, and then waited several days before declaring it had snared Whelan in the middle of a spy mission.
-Since Whelan's detention was made public, several governments have acted on his behalf, bringing to light his ties to countries other than the U.S.
+Russia's Federal Security Service, or FSB, arrested him Dec.
+28, and then waited several days before declaring it had snared Whelan in the middle of a spy mission.
+In the time since Whelan's detention was made public, several governments have acted on his behalf, bringing to light his ties to countries other than the U.S.

 The arrest quickly drew speculation that Russia and its president, Vladimir Putin, might seek to use Whelan as a bargaining chip to force the U.S. to release Maria Butina, the Russian operative who recently pleaded guilty to conspiracy to act as a foreign agent on American soil without registering.

-"Individuals should not be used as pawns of diplomatic leverage," the U.K."s Hunt said on Friday.
+"Individuals should not be used as pawns of diplomatic leverage," the U.K."s Hunt said Friday.

-Hints of the official case against Whelan emerged on Thursday, when the Rosbalt news agency described the Russian government's arrest of Whelan in his hotel.
+Hints of the case against Whelan emerged on Thursday, when the Russian Rosbalt news agency described Whelan's arrest in his hotel.

-As reporter Charles Maynes told NPR from Moscow, Rosbalt cited a source within Russia's special services to report Whelan "was caught essentially receiving a flash drive [that] contained names of Russian intelligence agents in his Metropol Hotel room.
+As reporter Charles Maynes told NPR from Moscow, Rosbalt cited a source within Russia's special services in reporting that Whelan had been "caught essentially receiving a flash drive [that] contained names of Russian intelligence agents in his Metropol Hotel room.
 That's in downtown Moscow."

+The account by Rosbalt has not been reported in other media and has generated some skepticism.

 "The problem," Maynes added, "is that skeptics feel that — look, it was a flash drive in 2019.
 You know, did Mr. Whelan even know what was on it?
 And the whole thing seems kind of very made-for-TV."